 - Completing a short report on how it went and reflecting on learning.

-In earlier years (as the TechHub CREST Challenge) the challenge question has been based around mobile app development, however as part of the expanded Challenge, it now includes using any relevant digital technologies to solve the challenge problem.
+In earlier years (as the TechHub Challenge) the challenge question was based around mobile app development, however as part of the expanded Challenge, it now includes using any relevant digital technologies to solve the challenge problem.